Covid-19 Updates & Resources for Students

 Group fitness classes

-Physical activity helps prevent illness, helps control weight, and strengthens your muscles and cardiovascular system.
+Physical activity helps prevent illness, controls weight, relieves tension, and strengthens your muscles and cardiovascular system.
 Some research studies have indicated that increases in physical activity are linked to an increased GPA and likelihood of graduation.

 Student Health Center